 I spend my days getting up close and personal with peoples’ pores and doling out skincare tips-but how much of my own advice do I follow?
 I really religiously do these things.
 I don’t want the wrinkles or the acne!

 SPF 30 or higher is a rule estheticians live by.
 Daily SPF protection.
-I always wear a broadband SPF 30 daily, specifically Image Tinted Moisturizer.
-It’s only $35, so you can be diligent when applying—UV rays can cause damage even on cloudy days, and on sunnier days, you should reapply SPF every two to three hours for maximum protection.
+I always wear a broadband SPF 30 daily, specifically Image Tinted Moisturizer and make sure to see the latest beauty product testing reviews as its a well-known fact that every skin type is different.
+The SPF 30 cream I use is only $35, so you can be diligent when applying-UV rays can cause damage even on cloudy days, and on sunnier days, you should reapply SPF every two to three hours for maximum protection.
 A hat would make this whole thing perfect, but baby steps…

 The 69-year-old man on the right spent more than 25 years as a truck driver, according to the New England Journal of Medicine, and the Northwestern University doctor who studied him concluded: “The biggest take-home message from all of this is that you can get UV radiation through window glass even if you are just running an errand.”

 Keep that little image in your mind when you are feeling lazy about your face!

 What order do they go?
 There’s no use investing in skincare products if you don’t know when to avoid skin bleaching and aren’t applying them in the right order.
 A golden rule, is apply your products in the order from lightest to heaviest.

 At night: cleanse-retinol (serum)-moisturizer-eye cream.
 In the morning: cleanse-serum-moisturizer-sunscreen.
 Think of a serum as like a single vitamin, while a moisturizer is more like a multivitamin.